 - Driving RecordHaving violations on your record — whether a ticket or a DUI — makes you a high-risk driver and leads to more expensive annual car insurance premiums.

-- Marital StatusInsurance providers see married drivers as more financially stable and more likely to drive safely than those who are not, regardless of whether they are single, married or widowed.
+- Marital StatusInsurance providers see married drivers as more financially stable and more likely to drive safely than those who are not, regardless of whether they are single or widowed.
 Married people are also more likely to put both their cars under a single policy, making them eligible for multi-car discounts.

 - Education LevelHaving a bachelor’s degree, a master’s degree or a Ph.D. results in lower car insurance rates.
 Studies have shown that drivers with higher educational attainment are less likely to file claims than those without advanced degrees.